mariomarroquim/rover-simulator/README.md

 # Foxbit Rover Simulator

-This is an example of a Ruby script to play with rovers on Mars!
+This is an example of a Ruby script to play with rovers on Mars.

 ## Instructions
 A ruby script to play with rovers on Mars!
 Usage: `ruby test.rb`.